sveltejs/eslint-plugin-svelte/docs/rules/require-event-dispatcher-types.md

 > require type parameters for `createEventDispatcher`

+- :warning: This rule was **deprecated**.
+Event dispatchers are deprecated in Svelte 5

 ## :book: Rule Details

 This rule is aimed to enforce type parameters when calling `createEventDispatcher`.
 Adding types makes all `dispatch` calls as well as all event listeners typechecked.
 For more information, see the [svelte docs](https://github.com/sveltejs/language-tools/blob/master/docs/preprocessors/typescript.md#typing-component-events).